decaIs/Ryu-Nitro-Sniper/README.md

 # Ryu Nitro Sniper
-Simple nitro sniper, Originally wrote by Jah.
+Simple nitro sniper, Originally wrote by Spider.

 1. How to use.
 2. Put your Alt Account token in the 'worker' quatation marks.